INSIGHTS, RESEARCH | December 6, 2021

 Cracking the Snapcode

 Snapcode is a proprietary 2D barcode system that can trigger a variety of actions when scanned in the Snapchat app.
-Unlike some bar code systems, there is no public documentation about how the Snapcode system works.
-Daniel delves in to discover the inner workings of Snapcode to answer the following questions:
+Snapcodes can add a friend, unlock image filters, follow a link, and more.
+Unlike MaxiCode, however, there is no public documentation about how the Snapcode system works!
+Thus the scene is set.
+Driven merely by curiosity, I set out to answer the following questions:

 1. What data do Snapcodes encode?